adeel-hussain786/Quiz-Application/README.md

 - **`QuizApplication.html`**: The main file containing the structure of the quiz.
 - **`QuizApplication.css`**: The styling file that gives the quiz its look and feel.
-- **`QuizApplication.css`**: Contains the logic for displaying questions, calculating scores, and giving feedback.
+- **`QuizApplication.js`**: Contains the logic for displaying questions, calculating scores, and giving feedback.

 ---